 With everything going digital, is it possible to give a writer a gift that isn’t a laptop?
 Giving a thoughtful gift is easy with the internet.
-With such an enormous range of Christmas gift ideas for writers, this list will give you a great starting point that doesn’t involve laptops or paperweights.
+With such an enormous range of gift ideas for writers, this list will provide you with an awesome starting point that doesn’t involve laptops or paperweights.

-Here are 5 of the best Christmas gift ideas for writers
+Here are 5 of the best gift ideas for writers

 Beautiful Notebooks and Pens

-Notebooks and pens may sound old school, but the laptop hasn’t totally taken over stationary yet.
+Notebooks and pens may sound old school, but the laptop hasn’t taken over stationary yet.
 Studio N in Western Australia make beautiful notebooks, 48 pages with Australian artwork on the cover for $14, free postage.
-The handmade Jarrah pens are $38 and will definitely release any writer’s block.
+The handmade Jarrah pens are $38 and will help release any writer’s block.

 Writers like coffee.
 They also like working in cafes.
 So you could combine the two into one thoughtful gift idea, a voucher at their favourite cafe.
-I like this idea because it also supports local business and isn’t a dust collector (like a paperweight).
-White Horse Coffee has a few different locations and the coffee is always good.
-Some places have free wifi and larger tables to work at while sipping a latte.
-The atmosphere is welcoming and you can even buy beans to take away.
+I love this idea because it also supports local business and isn’t a dust collector (like a paperweight).
+White Horse Coffee has a few different locations, and the coffee is always spot on.
+Some places even have free wifi.
+Take your laptop and work remotely at larger tables while sipping a latte.
+The atmosphere is welcoming, and you can also buy beans to take away.

 Amazon has no shortage of novelty gift ideas.
 This is especially true for writers.
 If a burst of inspiration hits you in the shower, you can write it down on your Aquanotes note pad.
 Here is one glowing review

 ‘For someone with mild ADD or anxiety as I have, this was life-changing.
 It seems silly, but for anyone with a busy life or just stressed anyway, this is one of the simplest, most valuable things I can think of.’